open-sauced/maintainer-intro-course/maintainer-powerups.md

 ## GitHub Actions

-Let's say your project receives many new issues and pull requests daily.
+Let's say your project receives more new issues and pull requests daily.
 You want to welcome each new contributor, thank them for their contributions, and tell them you will triage their issues and review their pull requests.
 You want to do more but don't have time to respond to them because you're still busy with something else.

 Setting up a GitHub action to automate these tasks will save you time in responding to contributions individually.
 You can decide which actions you want to have in each repository.